Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 caminito del rey / things to do in Andalusia

-How to get to Caminito del Rey from Málaga
+How to get to Caminito del Rey from Malaga

-At the main train station, take the train to Estación de tren El Chorro (30 minutes).
-Here you will change to a shuttle bus that will take you to the entrance of the trail for 2,50 € (price for a return ticket; pay in cash at the driver)
+At the main train station, take the train to Estación de tren El Chorro (40-50 minutes).
+Here you will change to the shuttle bus, which will take you to the entrance of the trail for €2.50 (price for a return ticket; pay cash at the driver).

 Caminito del Rey is a 50-minute drive away.
 There are 3 car parks to choose from for a fee of € 2 per day.